Miro0o/Docs-Notes/CS/🔑 CS_Core/Computer System/Computer Organization & Architecture/👶🏽 Basics/Microarchitrcture.md

 ## Non-Von Neumann Models
-Many non–von Neumann machines are designed for special purposes.
+Many non–von Neumann machines are **designed for special purposes**.

 A number of different subfields fall into the non–von Neumann category, including:
 1. Neural networks (using ideas from models of the brain as a computing paradigm) implemented in silicon, cellular automata, cognitive computers (machines that learn by experience rather than through programming, e.g., IBM’s SyNAPSE computer, a machine that models the human brain);